fjro/mnla/README.md

 plotSurface(res, "Pearson", "sigmoid")
 ```

-Despite using parallel processing and C++ the simulations can be compute intensive depending on the parameters used so caution is advised in choosing the parameters for the $estimatePower$ function.
+Despite using parallel processing and C++ the simulations can be compute intensive depending on the parameters used so caution is advised in choosing the parameters for the `estimatePower` function.

 There is a formal [report](reports/mnla.pdf) documenting the work and also a corresponding notebook.